jinpark-pro/developInSwiftFundamentals/README.md

   - Allow the player to guess the full word using the keyboard instead of guessing one letter at a time using the interface buttons.
   - Support letters with special characters.
 For example, the E button could check for “e” and “é” within a word.
   - The keyboard layout doesn’t work well when the app is in one-third Split View mode on iPad—the buttons get flattened.
 To resolve this issue, use trait variations to adjust the layout when in compact width.

+### Lesson 2.12 Finish Your App Prototype

+#### Guide

+- **Wireframe**

+  - Now that you have a skeleton for your prototype, it’s time to make it more formal.
+Continue to ask yourself what the key interactions and UI elements for the goals of your app are.
+These are the elements you want to build into your prototype.
+  - Work through the Wireframe section of the App Design Workbook.
+You’ll build a wireframe from your app’s architecture map by converting screen outlines into a sketch of the interface.
+By the end of this stage, you’ll have a functioning Keynote prototype that simulates the behavior of your app.

+- **Refine**

+  - After developing a basic wireframe, it’s time to mimic the experience of an iOS app by considering how users will expect it to look and feel.
+  - Use the Refine section of the App Design Workbook to apply important interface design guidelines to your functioning prototype.
+By the end of this stage, your prototype will feel at home on iOS and in the hands of your users.

+- **Style**

+  - From your icon to the fonts and colors you use, each design element is an opportunity to influence the user’s experience.
+Now it’s time to define the personality of your app to set it apart from its peers.
+Use your imagination to create a cohesive identity for your app.
+  - Complete the Style section of the App Design Workbook.
+By the end of this stage, you’ll have a Keynote prototype that feels like a real app, which will enable your testers to provide good feedback.

+#### Summary

+- You've learned the basics of UIKit, the foundation of iOS development.
+You've learned how to display simple information with views, and respond to user input with a variety of controls.
+You also learned about the powerful tools in Xcode that enable you to build slick-looking interfaces that fit within the iOS environment.